 First, far too many people do not eat right and exercise and thus do not practice preventative health measures.
 If people took responsibility for their own health, and relied primarily on their own efforts and behavior to remain physically healthy, far fewer would be seeking physicians.
 If people had the discipline to eat right and exercise regularly, they would have a much less frequent need of medical providers.

 Second, people have turned away from existential beliefs (absolute ethical principles) that support self-sufficiently, selflessness, personal diligence and a realistic view of what medical service providers can and cannot do.
 This leaves many people in a state of fear about every little physical problem they encounter, and it causes them to run to ‘their doctor’ to ‘save them’.
 Simply stated, faith in God is hard to find these days.
+Thus, people run to 'their doctor' and will pay anything the doctor asks because they are afraid of dying.

 Add to this mix the fact that physicians are only too eager to take people’s money for frequent visits, and you have what you have – people with legitimate medical needs not able to get appointments with physicians in a timely manner.
 Physicians are generally rewarded financially for the number of patients they see per day or week, etc. So, what is the incentive for a physician to tell the abuser that enough is enough?
 After all, they get paid to see those people and the people who profit from the customers of the medical system are all glad about getting all that money.